eterry28/100-days-of-code/log.md

 ### Day 3: June 13, 2019 Thursday

+**Today's Progress**:
-**Today's Progress**: Made a create function for the bookmarks api.
+1. Made a create function for the bookmarks api.
+2. Made a delete function for the bookmarks api.

 **Thoughts**
 Continuing to push through.
 I'll probably add the delete today as well.
 Then spend some time thinking of auth/tokens.
+I managed to get a delete function in.

 **Link(s) to work**